Choosing A Divorce Mediator That Is Compassionate And Knowledgeable

 The traditional approach to mediation is known as facilitative mediation.
 During a facilitative mediation, the mediator’s goal is to create an environment in which the parties reach a mutually agreeable resolution by asking questions and facilitating the process.
 A facilitative mediator does not make recommendations or give their own advice but instead allows you and your spouse to drive the process.

 Evaluative mediation draws on more influence from the legal system.
 An evaluative mediator focuses on the legal rights of the involved parties and has a more direct influence on the outcome of the mediation.
-While evaluative mediation tends to take less time than other forms of mediation, the intention of this style is to reach a fair outcome, and may not take into account your personal needs.
+While evaluative mediation tends to take less time than other forms of mediation, the intention of this style is to reach a fair outcome, but it may not take into account your personal needs.

 Transformative mediation, the newest form, is designed to empower you and your spouse to make a decision that transforms your relationship.
 It is similar to facilitative mediation in that the involved parties drive and structure the process, while the mediator follows their lead.
-The goal of this form of mediation is not necessarily a decision but instead of outlining a process, and therefore may take longer than other types of mediation.
+The goal of this form of mediation is not necessarily a decision but instead, outlining a process, and it therefore may take longer than other types of mediation.

 Mediators come from a variety of backgrounds and are not necessarily held to the same education requirements as an attorney.
 Since the end result of mediation is a legally binding document that establishes the terms of your divorce, it is important to consider the educational background of your mediator before hiring them.
 There are certain additional aspects you should look for in a mediator, such as: